resort-io/nyaa-watcher/README.md

 ## Startup

-The server will generate three files on startup: `config.json`, `history.json`, `watchlist.json`, and `webhooks.json`.
+The server will generate the following files on startup: `config.json`, `history.json`, `watchlist.json`, and `webhooks.json`.
 These files will regenerate if any are removed or deleted.

 **To begin watching**, follow the instructions given by the log messages:

 * Add an entry including a title with tag(s), and optional regex(es) values to filter the results in `watchlist.json`.
 * Add a Nyaa RSS URL to `config.json`.
+* Add optional Discord webhook(s) entry to `webhooks.json` and place the name(s) inside the `webhooks` array in `watchlist.json` entries.

-The server will need to be restarted when making changes to `config.json` or `watchlist.json`.
+The server will need to be restarted when making changes to any file.

 See [Files](#files) below for more information on getting started.